MindSphere Gateway¶

 Note

-MindSphere Gateway does not support any behavior which violates these standards.
+Industrial IoT Gateway does not support any behavior that violates these standards.

-In case if any violation of standards is discovered in MindSphere Gateway, it will be fixed immediately without further notification, in favor of general system availability, stability and reliability.
+If any violation is detected, it will be fixed immediately without further notice to ensure general system availability, stability and reliability.

 Example of a typical violation of the standard¶